table of contents

 Once you sign up online with a cryobank, the next step is selecting your donor.
 You can drill down your sperm donor search by browsing donor profiles with various personality and physical traits.
-From there, you can narrow it down even further based on super-detailed donor information, from family medical history and ethnicities to educational background and hobbies.
+From there, you can narrow it down even further based on super-detailed donor information, from family medical history and ethnicity to educational background and hobbies.

 Coincidentally, Katie is a casting director, so selecting a donor wasn’t unlike her day job — “looking at thumbnail photos of profiles, pouring over ‘resumes,’ and narrowing down the options” is something she does every day for actors.
 “Online was perfect for how I needed to organize my search and narrow down my options,” she says.